 In summary, keep in mind that a complete “blood gas analysis” involves two sets of measurements: blood gases, and measurements related to hemoglobin content and binding.

-On the lines below, write the values reported from a blood gas measurement in your lab, and state whether the SaO2 reported is calculated, measured, or both, i.e., two separate entries for SaO2.
-Print: Write in with your pencil.
-E-book????
+In the space that follows, write the values reported from a blood gas measurement in your lab, and state whether the SaO2 reported is calculated, measured, or both, i.e., two separate entries for SaO2.

 <QICON>?</QICON>